22.05.2024

 Reduce false positives and minimize manual AML operations

 Banks and insurance companies are reaching their limits when it comes to money laundering prevention – both in terms of personnel and cost-effectiveness.
 Artificial intelligence components such as machine learning simplify and accelerate processes.
-Our whitepaper provides details and shows a savings potential of 40 percent for false positives at a retail bank.
+Our whitepaper provides details and shows a savings potential of 40 per cent for false positives at a retail bank.

 Download Whitepaper